sualeh/What-a-Character/src/main/slides/what-a-character.md

 ## The Tower of Babel

-- Explains the confusion of tongues
+- Explains the confusion of tongues (or languages)
-- Humans are divided into linguistic groups
 - Programmers seek to deal with these differences

 ![bg right](babel.jpg "The Tower of Babel")